binrey/fast_face_landmarks_2D3D/README.md

 <img src="vid2d.gif"/></img>

 ### Crop-test detector on image
 Make gif like above.
-You can run crop test on your own image or prepair images from 300W folder.
+You can run crop test on your own image or prepare images from 300W folder.
 To do it run 4 and 6 steps from "300W preprocessing" section.
 Also, you can find some more validation scripts in Train.ipynb notebook.
 ```buildoutcfg